UT WIC Eng

 ✔ Allowed: *Store brand or private label; gallon, half gallon, or quart

-• Size, description, and fat content as printed on WIC receipt or benefit list
+• Size, description, and fat content listed on your WIC receipt or benefit list

 • Buttermilk (half gallon or quart)